sachinkesiraju/SKPanoramaView/README.md

 # SKPanoramaView
 Create beautiful animated panorama views.
-Inspired by the LinkedIn iOS app.
+Inspired by the intro on the LinkedIn iOS app.

 <b> Features </b>
 - Adapts to any image - Automatically sets the panorama view based on the dimensions of the image.